-e.
-To set up the VTAM dynamic memory pool the user must determine the number of lines and terminals to be open concurrently with active I/O requests.
-The size of the pool is set from the number of elements, two for each terminal with active I/O requests at one time and one for each line opened at any one time.
-Two equates must be set in the CC\$TLB program for the number of opened lines (NULEL) and the number of opened terminals (NUTEL).
+NUTEL is the number of opened terminals.
+The size of the VTAM dynamic memory pool is determined by the number of lines and terminals to be open with current I/O requests.
+Two pool elements are assigned for each terminal with active I/O requests at one time, and one pool element is assigned for each line opened at any one time.
+NULEL is the number of opened lines.